emberjs/website/source/guides/testing/testing-xhr.md

 <a class="jsbin-embed" href="http://jsbin.com/qoyinucu/46/embed?js,output">Async promise example</a>

+## AJAX

+AJAX requests are the most prevelant use case where you will be creating promises.
+While testing it's likely you will want to mock your AJAX requests to the server.
+Below we've included examples for [ic-ajax](https://github.com/instructure/ic-ajax).
+Feel free to use other mocking libraries such as [Mockjax](https://github.com/appendto/jquery-mockjax), but it's important to note, that Mockjax and other libraries are unaware of the run loop and won't wrap their resolve in a run call.
+This may resolve in promises being run outside the realm of the run loop and will result in errors.

 ###ic-ajax

-[ic-ajax](https://github.com/instructure/ic-ajax) is an Ember-friendly `jQuery-ajax` wrapper, which is very convenient for building up fixture data and mocking ajax calls for unit/integration testing.
+[ic-ajax] is an Ember-friendly `jQuery-ajax` wrapper, which is very convenient for building up fixture data and mocking ajax calls for unit/integration testing.
 The most common use case for Promises is when you're making an asynchronous call to a server, and ic-ajax can help alleviate having to worry about wrapping `resolve` in a run call.

 ####Simple ic-ajax example: